sabbiryan/entity-auditor/README.md

 ### Entity Auditor
-A generic table matching console application using .net core and entity framework core and entity framework plus core
+A generic table matching console application using .net core and entity framework core and entity framework plus core.
+You can run the matching upon on any two different entities where the booth primary key is the same.
+For the best output ensure both entities scheme are same.

+##### Setup with visual studio
+1. Clone the repository
+2. Open solution is visual studio
+3. Set your database server name in appsettings.json "Default": "server=YourDatabaseServerName;database=AuditorDb;Trusted_Connection=True;"
+4. Build and run the program (Ensure Client project is marked as startup project)

+##### Download
+1. Download an executable exe version from <a href="https://github.com/sabbiryan/entity-auditor/tree/master/EXE">here</a>
+2. Extract the zip.
+3. Update the appsetting.json with your database service name "Default": "server=YourDatabaseServerName;database=AuditorDb;Trusted_Connection=True;"
+4. Run Client.exe and start playing.

 ##### View Insights
 1. Starting point : Program.cs
-2. Program automatically inserts some seed data.
-If already exists any, will update with latest value.
+2. Program automatically creates the database and inserts some seed data.
+If any already exists,it will update with the latest value.
+3. You can provide the source, target and primary key as user define inputs.
+Find the source code in DynamicInputHandler.cs
-3. MatchTable.cs class does the matching and returns a matching response.
+4. MatchTable.cs class does the matching and returns a matching response.
-4. MatchTable.FindMatch takes the 3 parameters (source entity type, target entity type, primary key)
+5. MatchTable.FindMatch takes the 3 parameters (source entity type, target entity type, primary key)
-5. MatchTable.SetBatchSize() take one integer parameter to control the batch limit from client
+6. MatchTable.SetBatchSize() take one integer parameter to control the batch limit from client

 ##### Technologies